 This was, of course, just a first encounter introduction to mutual funds.
 There are a lot of great resources out there to help you learn more to plan for your retirement, or whatever else your goals might be.

-Why do you care about mutual funds?
-Well, if you are investing for retirement in America you can invest up to a certain amount each year in an IRA (or probably something like a 401k) and those investments will reap various tax benefits.
-The most common way to do these investments is through mutual funds.
+Why should you care about mutual funds?
+Well, mutual funds are a really common way to invest, especially for retirement.
 The tools below will help you organize your thoughts on how much you need to invest and what the best strategies might be.